Dark-Knight-Rises/Logseq/pages/Computer Networks.md

 		- It is the combination of star and bust topologies.
 		- All the star networks are connected by a single bus.
 		- If the bus is damaged, the entire network fails.
-		- But if a star network is damaged, then that segment only fails.
+		- But if a star network is damaged, then only that segment fails.
+	- HYBRID
+		- As the name suggests.
+The hybrid topology is a combination of different topologies.